rant-lang/reference/src/language/functions.md

 #### Default arguments

-You can also specify a custom default value for an optional parameter by adding any expression after the `?` modifier.
+You can also specify a custom default value for an optional parameter by adding an expression after the `?` modifier.

-These values can be of any type you want.
+Each time the function is called without that parameter, Rant will run its default value expression and use its output as the argument.

 ```rant
 # Modification of the previous [gen-pet] to use a default value instead of calling [alt]